dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-administrators/migrating-from-blastwave-to-opencsw.rst

 Migrating from Blastwave to OpenCSW
 -----------------------------------

-You cannot mix Blastwave packages with OpenCSW packages.
+You cannot mix :index:`Blastwave` packages with OpenCSW packages.

 You need to migrate your packages, which means you need to uninstall all Blastwave packages and install corresponding OpenCSW packages.